coremaze/Plasma-Writeup/README.md

 ![Python 2](Images/Python2.png?raw=true)

 This works.
 Using this code to generate responses from our server allows Plasma to successfully decrypt the traffic.
 The product activates.
+We haven't made any changes to the program nor our hosts file.
+It's a crackless crack.

 ![Activated](Images/Activated.png?raw=true)